 In addition, Scenes from 68* Years played at The Arcola Theatre in April 2016 to critical and audience acclaim: “This new work by Palestinian/Irish playwright Hannah Khalil confirms her as a dramatist of compelling potential” - Daily Telegraph.
 Scenes has been nominated for the James Tait Black Award 2017.

 Most recently The Scar Test - a play about women in detention in the UK - was commissioned by Untold Arts and performed on tour and at Soho Theatre London in July 2017, and Interference at National Theatre of Scotland.

-Plan D is published by TCG America as part of Inside/Outside Six plays from Palestine and the Diaspora edited by Naomi Wallace and Ismail Khalidi, while Bitterenders forms part of Double Exposure Anthology due to be published in Canada in 2016.
-Scenes will form part of Routledge USA’s new anthology Plays By Women of Color in autumn 2017.
+Plan D is published by TCG America as part of Inside/Outside Six plays from Palestine and the Diaspora edited by Naomi Wallace and Ismail Khalidi, while Bitterenders forms part of Double Exposure Anthology published in Canada in 2016.
+Scenes forms part of Routledge USA’s new anthology Plays By Women of Color in autumn 2017.
 Her work is also available in Sykes-Picot: The Legacy: Five Modern Plays by Hannah Khalil, Hassan Abdulrazzak, and Joshua Hinds and Divided World: Plays of Occupation and Dispossession.

 Hannah work for radio includes The Deportation Room and Last of the Pearl Fishers, both for BBC Radio 4.

 Hannah’s first short film The Record took the Tommy Vine Award at the Underwire Festival 2015 and is in post-production.
 She was the Bush Theatre’s writer on attachment as part of Project 2036 in 2017.

 image credit: Richard Saker